alexyk/Mobile-App/README.md

 #### Anrdoid
 (1) VScode - use React Native run configurations to create one for Anrdoid
-(2) When starting - make sure to have "Debug JS Remotely" *OFF* from the device/emulator
+(2) When starting - make sure to have "Debug JS Remotely" *ON* from the device/emulator
 (3) Reload while the footer of VSCode shows as orange
 (4) Use logcat view in *Output* of VSCode to see console.log statements